Mohd Rashid Hasnon

 Mohd Rashid bin Hasnon (Jawi: محمد راشد بن حسنون; born 2 January 1960) is a Malaysian politician who served as Deputy Speaker of the Dewan Rakyat I under former Speakers Mohamad Ariff Md Yusof and Azhar Azizan Harun from July 2018 to December 2022, Member of Parliament (MP) for Batu Pahat from May 2018 to November 2022, Deputy Chief Minister of Penang I, Member of the Penang State Executive Council (EXCO) under former Chief Minister Lim Guan Eng and Member of the Penang State Legislative Assembly (MLA) for Pantai Jerejak from May 2013 to May 2018.
 He is a member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition and was a member of People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
-He is also Chairman of the World Women Organisation.

 Early years, education and career

 Rashid Hasnon was born in Muar, Johor Bahru to Hasnon and Tek.
 He was educated in Muar High School and later went to Royal Military College, Sungai Besi.
 He completed his A-Levels in Southampton Technical College, United Kingdom.
 He obtained a degree in BSc.
 Control Engineering at the University of Sheffield, UK.
 He studied his Master in Business Administration (MBA) at National University of Malaysia.
 Rashid began his first job at Pernas NEC in 1984.
 He held the position as the head of planning department in Motorola in 1987.
 He became the chairman of Personal Managers Group which manages all company that is governed under Free Industrial Zone (FTZ) at Bayan Lepas in 2006.
 He married Datin Hajjah Nor Azizah bt Haron in 1982 and has 5 children.